Painted Dresser with Surprise Drawers

 Disclosure: This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

 I know that from a distance all anyone sees is ugly brown and ugly hardware.
-The first step in transforming this vintage dresser was to sand the top, smoothing out the scratches as much as possible, clean, prep and vacuum out the dust from inside.
-My little helper insisted on vacuuming out the dust.
+The first step in transforming this vintage dresser is to sand the top, smoothing out the scratches as much as possible, clean, prep and vacuum out the dust from inside.
+My little helper insists on vacuuming out the dust.
+This is my standard process for How to Prep Painted Furniture.

 New to painting furniture and not sure where to start?
 Start at the beginning with How to Paint Furniture – a Beginners Guide.